-- Based on the current system design, and assuming a worst-case-pole-placement scenario, there would be a need for acquisition of new ROW for one TPS (and possibly a second TPS, depending on location) as well as for some areas where OCS poles and wires would need to be placed outside the current ROW. - For the two TPSs, the JPB is considering several different sites for each traction power substation.
-Sites for intermediate paralleling and switching station facilities have also been identified, but all of the locations are within the Caltrain ROW.
-The total estimated area needed for the two substations is up to 1.4 acres. - 21 In most cases, the OCS poles would be placed within the Caltrain ROW.
-However, in certain 22 locations, there may be insufficient clearance from the railway track centerlines and the JPB may 23 need to acquire ROW for placement of poles and wires.
-At this time, based on 35 percent design and 24 worst-case pole placements (i.e., side poles) in terms of ROW need, it is estimated that new 25 easements on adjacent public roads and on rail ROW is estimated as 0.6 acres and ROW acquisition 26 on private property is estimated as 0.2 acres, for a total of 0.9 acres.5 These calculations presume 27 placement of OCS poles on the outside of the outermost track.
-If alternative pole alignments are 28 used in some locations, these estimates may change. - In addition, in some locations there is insufficient ROW width to provide for the necessary 10 feet of - 30 electrical safety clearance within the current ROW to adjacent vegetation and structures.
-Where - electrical clearance is necessary outside the Caltrain ROW, the JPB will need to obtain an electrical safety easement from property owners to permit the trimming and removal of vegetation and to - safety easement from property owners to permit the trimming and removal of vegetation and to maintain structures outside a 6-foot safety zone from the OCS alignment.
-At this time, it is estimated - 34 that approximately 8 acres of new easement would be required on adjacent public road and rail - 35 ROW, 10 acres on private residential, commercial, or industrial property, and 0.3 acres on parklands - 36 for a total of approximately 18 acres.
-These calculations presume placement of OCS poles on the
+- Based on the current system design, and assuming a worst-case-pole-placement scenario, there - would be a need for acquisition of new ROW for one TPS (and possibly a second TPS, depending on - location) as well as for some areas where OCS poles and wires would need to be placed outside the - 13 current ROW.

+- For the two TPSs, the JPB is considering several different sites for each traction power substation. - Sites for intermediate paralleling and switching station facilities have also been identified, but all of - the locations are within the Caltrain ROW.
+The total estimated area needed for the two substations is - up to 1.4 acres. - 18 In most cases, the OCS poles would be placed within the Caltrain ROW.
+However, in certain - locations, there may be insufficient clearance from the railway track centerlines and the JPB may - 20 need to acquire ROW for placement of poles and wires.
+At this time, based on 35 percent design - 21 preliminary engineering and worst-case pole placements (i.e., side poles in two-track areas and - portals in multi-track areas) in terms of ROW need, it is estimated that new easements on adjacent - public roads and on rail ROW is estimated as 0.6 would be up to 0.9 acres and ROW acquisition on - private property is estimated as 0.2 acres, for a total of 0.9 1.1 acres.
+6-These calculations presume - 25 placement of OCS poles on the outside of the outermost track.
+If alternative pole alignments are used - in some locations, these estimates may change. - In addition, in some locations there is insufficient ROW width to provide for the necessary 10 feet of - 28 electrical safety clearance within the current ROW to adjacent vegetation and structures.
+Where - electrical clearance is necessary outside the Caltrain ROW, the JPB will need to obtain an electrical - 30 safety easement from property owners to permit the trimming and removal of vegetation and to - 31 maintain structures outside a 6-foot safety zone from the OCS alignment.
+At this time The Draft EIR - 32 presumed a worst-case electrical safety zone up to 24 feet from the outer track centerline.
+The Final - 33 EIR describes that the electrical safety zone is more likely to be 21 feet in most two-track areas and - 34 18 feet in most multi-track areas.
+Using a range between the Draft EIR and Final EIR safety zone - assumptions, it is estimated that approximately 5 to 8 acres of new easement would be required on - adjacent public road and rail ROW, 2 to 10 acres on private residential, commercial, or industrial - 37 property, and 0.1 to 0.3 acres on parklands for a total of approximately 7 to 18 acres.
+These

-5 Total does not add because of rounding.
+6 Total does not add because of rounding.

-- outside of the outermost track.
-If alternative pole alignments are used in some locations, these estimates may change. - The JPB is presently examining the design for Proposed Project facilities and the amount of needed ROW may be more or less than that discussed above.
+- 1 calculations presume placement of OCS poles on the outside of the outermost track.
+If alternative - 2 pole alignments are used in some locations, these estimates may change. - 3 Maps in Appendix I of this Final EIR show the ROW encroachments based on preliminary - 4 engineering.

+- 5 The JPB is presently examining the design for Proposed Project facilities and the amount of needed - 6 ROW may be more or less than that discussed above.

-5 S.4.5 Relation to the High-Speed Rail Project
+Relation to the High-Speed Rail Project ES.4.14 7